Why you shouldn't be so dismissive about Instagram's new terms of service

 Even if only a small subset of users subscribe to this proposed Premium service, let's say 1 million people do.
 That's less than 1% of users, remember.
 That's still $20 million.
 Chump change for Facebook, maybe, but not negligible.
 Instagram can still license away the photos of free users in exchange for the service.
 Sure, some people would be still be pissed off, but it would at least provide users options.

-Instagram could have done this without being evil.
+Instagram could have handled this more appropriately.

 Update: Instagram co-founder Kevin Systrom published a blog post clarifying the new terms, as well as making a pledge to update the language and be more clear moving forward.
 Good on Instagram for listening to their users and taking it seriously.
 Shame on them for not being smarter about this from the start.